hammerheim-game/hammerheim-rules/5-warbands.md

 It gets +1A per turn in close combat.
 This attack is at S5 (or S2 if the target is immune to poison).
 5 Hideous: The boar causes fear.
-6 Scales: Armour Save increases to 3+.
+6 Scales: Armor Save increases to 3+.
 Experience
 +1 For taking the Beast out of action.
 The Hero or Henchman that puts the Wild Boar out of action gets a bonus